mounford/gcproject/ReadMe.md

    9. I Replace the activity codes with labels using the join command (merge doesn't work for me, the result always get sorted, even if I put sort = FALSE )

    10. Write the result in a file "tidyds.txt" using write.table with row.names = FALSE

+	  Note that my tidyds.txt file has Activity by ID to correspond with my CodeBook.md if you want to see the labels look at the tidyds variable generate in the final lines of the script.